 Multiple pregnancies happen when:

-- A single egg divides and develops into two or more fetuses (identical)—babies will be same sex and look similar
+- A single egg divides and grows into two or more fetuses (identical)—babies will be same sex and look similar

 - More than one egg is fertilized by a different sperm (fraternal)—babies look different and may be different sexes

-If there are three or more fetuses, then they may be identical, fraternal, or both.
+If there are three or more fetuses, they may be identical, fraternal, or both.

-The number of fetuses can be found with normal prenatal tests.
+The number of fetuses can be found with routine prenatal tests.
 The doctor may suspect twins based on a person's history or symptoms.
 It can be confirmed with:

 - Ultrasound—can create images of fetuses